joakimk/minimapper/README.md

 Minimapper is a partial [repository-pattern](http://martinfowler.com/eaaCatalog/repository.html) implementation (it implements repositories and data mappers but not critera builders).

-This readme can also be found at [http://documentup.com/joakimk/minimapper](http://documentup.com/joakimk/minimapper)

 ## Only the most basic API

 This library only implements the most basic persistance API (mostly just CRUD).
 Any significant additions will be made into separate gems (with names like "minimapper-FOO").